 Make Peeling the Sticky End of Tape Easier

 Locating the sticky end of a roll of shipping tape can be challenging.
 The struggle gets real and oh so annoying when the tape tears off into chunks or stringy shreds instead of neat and tidy pieces.

 Using a toothpick to mark where to peel will make taping boxes less of a chore.
-To do, place the toothpick horizontally on the tape's sticky side.
-It should be about a half inch from the end.
-Afterward, fold the end of the tape under so it covers the toothpick.Continue to 6 of 10 below.
+To do this, place the toothpick horizontally on the tape's sticky side about 1/2 inch from the end.
+Afterward, fold the end of the tape under so it covers the toothpick.

 DIY Cheap Packing Material

 Bubble wrap and packing peanuts aren't cheap.
-Sure you can use stuff like towels, sheets and clothing to protect your breakables.
+Sure you can use stuff like towels, sheets, and clothing to protect your breakables.
 But unless the things you're boxing are squeaky clean, you're going to have a ton of laundry to do after you unpack.